-It is recognized that existing facilities and land uses in and adjacent to critical habitat already affect critical habitat, to various degrees, resulting in some variation in quality among specific sites within critical habitat.
-However, because sage-grouse populations will require this critical habitat to remain in at least as high a quality as it is currently, any additional, increased, or new types of activities that degrade any of the biophysical attributes are considered to be destruction of critical habitat.
+Existing facilities and land uses in and adjacent to Sage-Grouse critical habitat may already affect that critical habitat to some degree, causing habitat quality to vary among specific sites within critical habitat.
+Since Sage-Grouse populations will require critical habitat to remain in at least as high a quality as it is currently, new types of activities that degrade any of the biophysical attributes, could destroy critical habitat.
+Some of these same activities could occur adjacent or outside critical habitat (ie. sensory disturbance, tall structures immediately adjacent to critical habitat).